mikelytaev/n-wise/iota-n-wise-registry.md

 This document describes a method of implementing a registry of n-wise states using the [IOTA Ledger](https://www.iota.org/).

-## Create n-wise registry
+## N-wise registry creation

-To create a new n-wise, creator writes the following message to IOTA tangle
+To create a new n-wise, creator writes the following message to the IOTA tangle

  ```json
 {